 Save empty food jars or the more durable take-out containers for sorting hardware and other small items.
 Just make sure you clean them thoroughly to avoid getting bugs and pests.

-You can create a garage that looks like a track based storage garage by installing wire shelving.
+You can create a garage that looks like a track-based storage garage by installing wire shelving.
 They’re easy and quick to install, plus it just looks pretty darn clean.

 Check out garage sales on the weekends or online places like Facebook Marketplace.
 Look at old dressers and shelves that you could repurpose for storage in your garage!
-A lot of the times you can find things for free!
+A lot of the time you can find things for free!
 Yup.
 Free.
 One of the other things that make garage organizing so fun is that since it is just the garage, things don’t have to be a million bucks!

-Organize that Messy Garage on a Budget
+Organizing a Messy Garage on a Budget is Easy

 If you read all of our garage organization tips, you should be ready to get your garage on its way to becoming an organized space you’re proud of.
 Organizing a garage isn’t the same for everyone, so make sure you try different things until you find the best system that makes your garage work for your family — not the other way around!